💡Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 This can be a bit tricky to understand since marketers typically refer to a website landing page as the page specifically designed to convert.

 For example, this landing page on our site is designed to get as many visitors as possible to signup for a free version of our product.
-This is done by targeting very high intent, transactional keywords relevant to our product (like marketing dashboard software) and optimizing the copy and landing page design both for SEO and CRO.
+This is done by targeting very high intent, transactional keywords relevant to our product (like marketing reporting software) and optimizing the copy and landing page design both for SEO and CRO.

 Google Analytics doesn’t make a difference between blog posts, homepage, landing pages, and similar.
 It will simply count any pages the visitor landed on first as a landing page.